|BSB directory||BSB Education||BSB lectures||BSB Mission||Patient Earth|

 Fossil seen in limestone wall at a road cut in the southern Texas Hill Country

-Earth's surface consists of many continental and oceanic plates moving all the time causing earthquakes
+Earth's surface consists of many continental and oceanic plates moving all the time causing earthquake

 Bear Springs Blossom Nature Conservation has a great mission:|